 - Provide and verify your personal information

-If you are a fully verified US resident you can reach the highest limit which is currently $25K a day.
+If you are a fully verified US resident, you can reach the highest limit, which is currently $25K a day.
 Limits may also be set depending on the payment method you choose to buy the cryptocurrencies.
-For example, ACH transfer has higher limits than buying Bitcoins with a credit card on Coinbase.

-Coinbase offers its services in the following countries:
+Coinbase offers its services in 100+ countries around the globe:

-Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom and the United States.
+Andorra, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Norway.
+Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom.

-Coinbase has a very extensive knowledge base.
+Coinbase has a very extensive support page.
 Most standard requests will probably find an answer there.
-If you are submitting a support ticket via email, expect a response within 48-72 hours (from personal experience).
+If you are submitting a support ticket via email, you can expect a response within 48-72 hours (from personal experience).

-Coinbase is also operating a phone support line, although from reader feedback we got, it seems it’s hard to get someone to solve your problem there.
+Coinbase also operates a phone support line, although from the reader feedback we have received, it seems it’s hard to get someone to solve your problem there.

 Closed or frozen accounts

-Coinbase was first to receive US regulatory approval.
-As a result, Coinbase has AML (Anti-Money Laundering) and KYC (Know Your Customer) practices much like any bank.
+Coinbase was the first to receive US regulatory approval.
+As a result, Coinbase has AML (Anti-Money Laundering) and KYC (Know Your Customer) practices much like any regular bank.